Frequently Asked Questions

 What is a Home Language Survey?

-The Home Language Survey is a form given to each student enrolling in the district because it is required by state and federal law that we identify potential language learners and support their language development and academic success.
+The Home Language Survey is part of the on-line enrollment process because it is required by state and federal law that we identify potential language learners and support their language development and academic success.
 The survey asks: "Is a language other than English used at home?", and "Does your child use a language other than English?"
 If the answer to either of those questions is "yes," the student is screened (if not previously tested) to determine if he or she is eligible for English language support services.

 My child was tested.
 Why?